 Tara in Kona (Black & White) – Faith Stone

 White Tara is the goddess of wisdom and compassion.
-She is the female Buddha and is also invoked for long life.
-I have depicted her in a Hawaiian setting with a rooster and mynah bird which we see all over the Big Island.
+She is the female Buddha and invoked for long life.
+Faith has depicted her in a Hawaiian setting with a rooster and mynah bird which we can see all over the Big Island.
 White Tara has 7 eyes: 2 on her feet, 2 on her palms and 2 on her face plus her third eye in the center of her forehead.
 This represents her ability to see and be aware of those in need.

 Size: 22″ x 28″ (56×72 cm).